travelnxt/appacitive-docs/index.md

 #### Create a connection between a new and existing article.

 In your application, you might want to be able to create a new article and connect it with an existing article as part of one transactional operation.
-The create connection operation allows you to interchangable provide either an existing article reference or a completely new article inside the endpoint definition.
+The create connection operation allows you to interchangeably provide either an existing article reference or a completely new article inside the endpoint definition.

 If a new article is provided in the request, then the operation will create both the article and the connection